 You had surgery to remove part of one kidney or the entire kidney, the lymph nodes near it, and maybe your adrenal gland.
+This article tells you how to take care of yourself when you leave the hospital.

 What to Expect at Home